-Report of: Meeting Date Item No. Corporate Director of Resources Audit Committee 22 September 2015 8
+Report of: Meeting Date Item no. Head of Finance (s151 Officer) Audit Committee 20 September 2016 8

-INTERNAL AUDIT CHARTER
+ANNUAL REVIEW OF INTERNAL AUDIT CHARTER

-1. Purpose of Report
+1. Purpose of report

-1.1 Agreement of the Internal Audit Charter for the Audit and Risk Management Section ensuring compliance with the Public Sector Internal Audit Standards (PSIAS) which came into force on the 1 April 2013 superseding CIPFA's Code of Practice for Internal Audit in Local Government.
+1.1 Agreement of the Internal Audit Charter for the Audit and Risk Management Section ensuring compliance with the Public Sector Internal Audit Standards (PSIAS) and The Chartered Institute of Public Finance and Accountancy (CIPFA) Local Government Application Note for the United Kingdom Public Sector Internal Audit Standards.